 Instagrammers aren’t just a potential opportunity for marketing influencer partnerships.
 They’re also a ripe client base for operators who are catering tours specifically to capture the most Insta-perfect photo.
 At Arival Asia Pacific in Bangkok, we heard GetYourGuide explain how designing tours showcasing hotspots such as the Gates of Heaven located in East Bali led to big gains.
-The “Instagram Effect” has far-reaching impact on … well, nearly everyone in the travel industry.
+The “Instagram Effect” has a far-reaching impact… well, nearly everyone in the travel industry.

 Here are the stories we think you should read this week:

 Why Would Anyone Want to Take A Bus Tour?

 This negative and somewhat narrow-minded take on tour buses caught our eye.
 While not a positive take on our industry, it’s always important to read contrarian takes and perspectives to widen our understanding of how the media and consumers think about aspects of our industry … Read More at Telegraph

 Now, we can think of several reasons ourselves to take a bus tour (being the tours, activities and attractions junkies that we are), but instead, we enjoyed rereading this fine piece, published in the very same newspaper.
 Enjoy!
 Read More at Telegraph

 Travel Brands Are Attracting Millennials with Instagram Tours

 As Instagram creates a wave of social media-fueled tourism among millennials worldwide, operators are creating photo-driven tours and itineraries with massive success … Read More at TTG Asia